 Internships

-Undergraduate law students may complete an internship lasting up to three months.
+Undergraduate law students may complete an internship lasting up to 3 months.
 Internships must take place outside of the academic term and between September 1 and August 31 of each year.
-For first-year (L1) students in the Bachelor of Law program, the LOSI program, or the LOSC program, the internship may only take place after the end of the second-semester exams.
-The internship must be documented in the form of an “internship report.”
+For first-year (L1) students in the Bachelor of Law program, the LOSI program, or the LOSC program, the internship may only take place after the second-semester exams have ended.
+A “internship report” must be submitted at the end of the internship.
 The optional internship does not result in a grade or the awarding of ECTS credits.
-It is listed in the Diploma Supplement accompanying the Bachelor of Laws degree.
+It is listed in the Diploma Supplement accompanying the Bachelor’s degree in Law.

 Finding an internship is a personal process.

-Optional internships held during university breaks must last at least 1 month and no more than 3 months.
+Optional internships that take place during university breaks must last at least 1 month and no more than 3 months.

 However, students who are repeating a year and have successfully completed a full semester may be authorized to undertake a “gap-year internship.”
 The gap-year internship must take place during the student’s “free” semester and must focus on a topic related to their current program of study.The gap-year internship proposal must be approved by the relevant Academic Committee.